isocroft/browsengine/README.md

     flex-direction:row-reverse;
  }

+/* Accessibility for screen readers for visually-impared/non-sighted users */

- body.yes-moz a[data-intro-text]:before{ /* Geckos -> Firefox, WebSpirit, IceDragon */
+ body.yes-moz a.fb-social[data-intro-text]:before{ /* Geckos -> Firefox, WebSpirit, IceDragon */
-    content:" This is a link to Facebook"; /* Accessibility for screen readers for visually-impared/non-sighted users */
+    content:" This is a link to Facebook";
     width: 1px;
     height:1px;
     overflow:hidden;